-While most traditional wedding planning timelines are designed for a couple with a year (or more!) to get the details ironed out, sometimes that’s just not realistic—especially if you get engaged over the holidays and are dreaming of a summer wedding!
+Want to plan a wedding in six months?
+It's a challenge, but it can be done.
+Most traditional wedding planning timelines are designed for a couple with a year (or more!) to get the details ironed out, sometimes that’s just not realistic—especially if you get engaged over the holidays and are dreaming of a summer wedding.
 But can you actually pull off a fabulous wedding in only six months?
 You bet!
 You might actually be surprised by how easy the process can be (you know, since there’s no time to second-guess your decisions).
-No matter your budget, you can get from “yes” to “I do” in a flash.
-Here’s how to plan a wedding in just six months, so get planning because there’s no time to wait!

 First things first.
-Start by determining the budget for you wedding and figuring out who will be contributing (and how much).
+Start by determining the budget for your wedding and figuring out who will be contributing (and how much).
 Now is a good time to make a list of your must-have items (like a certain photographer or a live band), since you might want to allocate extra funds toward these items.
-(Check out our guide to creating a wedding budget in 5 steps!)
+(Check out our guide to creating a wedding budget in five steps!)

 In order to properly prioritize your budget (and choose a venue!), you’ll need to know how many people you’re hoping to have at your wedding.
 Sit down with your S.O. to make a preliminary list, then talk to your parents about any other guests they’d like to add.
 Think about the size and style of wedding you’re hoping for, and keep your budget in mind—more guests means more people to feed and a bigger venue to rent!